Quantitative Social Research

 In this study, we empirically study the assessment of cited papers within the framework of the anchoring-and-adjustment heuristic.
 We are interested in the question whether citation decisions are (mainly) driven by the quality of cited references.

-Research team: Lutz Bornmann1, Christian Ganser2, Alexander Tekles1,2
+Research team: Lutz Bornmann1, Christian Ganser2, Alexander Tekles1,2 (first survey only)

 1 Science Policy and Strategy Department, Administrative Headquarters of the Max Planck Society, Munich,